The teachings and guidance shared by the community teachers at the Dharma Hub are offered in the spirit of generosity, the practice of dāna.

-Some reasons why Dāna has been the preferred historical choice, is that charging a substantial fees for classes may limit access for some people, and also puts a monetary ‘value’ on what could be considered priceless teachings.
+Why has Dāna been the preferred historical choice?
+Charging a substantial fees for classes may limit access for some people and it also puts a monetary ‘value’ on what could be considered priceless teachings.
 We encourage you to ask us about it and explore its meaning as a practice.

 We have found that by practicing with a healthy spirit of generosity, we deepen our own practice of trusting that there is ‘more than enough’, while supporting teachers to make these healing teachings and tools available to all.
 By offering material and other kinds of dāna with an open heart, everyone benefits, particularly the giver.

 There is a Dāna bowl located at the Dharma Hub entrance, one way to give Dāna.
 It is traditional to give Dāna before the class starts as a symbol of aspiration and trust.
 You can also use the button below.